100 Easy General Knowledge Questions in English Trivia Quiz

 Her Virginity

-75. Who received The Nobel Prize in Physiology or Medicine 2008?
+75. Who received The Nobel Prize in Physiology or Medicine in 2008?

 Harald zur Hausen, Françoise Barré-Sinoussi and Luc Montagnier